evmeyer1/evmeyer1.github.io/_posts/2021-12-01-Search-Engine.md

      class="center" style="width:400px;height:6=480px;" border="0">

 Built scalable search engine that uses indexing implemeting with MapReduce so it can scale to very large corpus sizes, using Python, HTML, Jinja Templates and Hadoop
-Utilized ranking on TF-IDF and PageRank Scores and User Interface with tunable weights
+Utilized ranking on TF-IDF and PageRank Scores and User Interface with tunable weights.